Bartender (manga): Anime

-A new anime project was announced on October 21, 2022.
+A new anime project was announced in October 2022.
+It was later revealed to be a reboot television series, titled Bartender: Glass of God (バーテンダー 神のグラス, Bātendā: Kami no Gurasu), produced by Liber and directed by Ryōichi Kuraya, with Mariko Kunisawa writing the scripts, Yōichi Ueda designing the characters and serving as chief animation director, and Hiroaki Tsutsumi serving as music composer.
+The series aired for twelve episodes from April 4 to June 20, 2024, on TV Tokyo.
+The opening theme song is "Stardust Memory", performed by Takaya Kawasaki, while the ending theme song is "Spica", performed by Mone Kamishiraishi.
+Crunchyroll streamed the series.
+An English dub premiered on the platform on July 25, 2024.
+Medialink licensed the series in Southeast Asia and Oceania (except Australia and New Zealand) and streams it on its Ani-One Asia YouTube channel.

-Television drama
+Drama

 In November 2010, through the 24th issue of Super Jump, it was announced that a live-action Japanese television drama of Bartender would be produced, starring Masaki Aiba, who had been training with a professional bartender since September of that year, and Shihori Kanjiya.
-Directed by Osamu Katayama and written by Natsuko Takahashi, the new series aired on TV Asahi's "Friday Night Drama" time slot from February 4, 2011 to April 1, 2011.
+Directed by Osamu Katayama and written by Natsuko Takahashi, the new series aired on TV Asahi's "Friday Night Drama" time slot from February 4, 2011, to April 1, 2011.
 The series theme song, "Lotus", was performed by Arashi, a boy band of which Aiba is a member.
 On August 5, 2011, during an event at the Tokyo Tower, TC Entertainment released all episodes of the Bartender drama in DVD and Blu-ray box sets.
 Several tie-in products were also released, including straps, cups, pens, and candles.
+Prior to the drama's premiere, Aiba made a surprise appearance in special Masaki Aiba's Bartending Mission on January 14, 2011, where he served as a bartender at celebrity drinking parties.